 Many household objects can be dangerous to cats, dogs, and even children.

 Dogs are physically able to eat and digest many types of food.
-Cats are obligate carnivores, which means they cannot live without eating meat.

 Some cats and dogs get an upset tummy when changing foods, but a gradual change helps prevent problems.

 Unless you have or are getting a prescription diet and your veterinarian says otherwise, the following schedule is a good help to transition your pet to a new type of food without problems:

 Days 1 and 2 – mix 3/4 of the old food with 1/4 of the new food

 Days 3 and 4 – mix old and new food half–and–half

 Days 5 and 6 – mix 1/4 old food with 3/4 new food

 If you see signs of problems during the week, slow down the transition.

 A pet door can help get chewing problems under control, but it depends on why the pet chews.